 - Maintain Soil PH Levels.
 Aim to keep your soil at a PH level of 6.5 for most garden vegetables and fruits.
 Here is how to adjust PH in soil.

-- Use Only Low-Nitrogen, High-Phosphorous Fertilizers.
-Phosphorus fertilizers will aid in the absorption of calcium and help maintain your soil.
+- Use Only Low-Nitrogen, High-Phosphorous Fertilisers.
+Phosphorus fertilisers will aid in the absorption of calcium and help maintain your soil.
 Avoid anything with Nitrogen.

-You’ll also want to be weary of over-fertilizing as this will impede absorption.
+You’ll also want to be weary of over-fertilising as this will impede absorption.

 - Make Sure You Mulch Your Soil.
 Regularly add mulch to your soil, as much as 5 to 10 cm around the entire base.
 This will help conserve moisture, prevent weeds and improve your soil.

 A great way to make sure you keep your soil at optimum level, is to consider investing in a soil meter or soil test kit.

 This will help you to know if your soil is lacking anything and needs some extra additives.